liesjacobs/WFE_practicals/practical1/intro.md

 # Welcome to the first practical.

 In this practical we will be exploring the datasets and functionalities of Google Earth Engine.
-If all is well, you have created an account on earth engine by following the instructions on [the starting page](https://liesjacobs.github.io/World-Food-and_Ecosystems/)
+If all is well, you have created an account on earth engine by following the instructions on [the starting page](https://liesjacobs.github.io/World-Food-and_Ecosystems/).

+There is some background available for this practicum (introduction provided in class).
+You can access the presentation [here](https://github.com/liesjacobs/World-Food-and-Ecosystems/blob/gh-pages/practical1/WFE_pract1_light.pdf)

 ## Step 1: exploring the interface